nodejs/iojs.org/README.md

 npm run gulp
 ```

-Or just run `gulp`.
-You can too run `npm run gulp build` to only build the project.
+Or just run `gulp` if you have it installed globally.
+You can also run `npm run gulp build` to run the build script, if you don't wish to have a dev server running.

 Runs a local HTTP server on port 4657 with live-reload, which will update
 your browser immediately with content or style changes.
 Generated assets